Birmingham-and-Solihull-ICS/KidsParty/README.md

 # Kids Party

 This is a training excerise for GitHub.
 We are doing something a bit daft, rather than using production code to learn.
+So no Python / R / SQL etc. today.

 ___Let's plan a kids birthday party...___